Vision Transformers Don't Need Trained Registers: Interpreting the outlier tokens mechanism in ViTs

 \textbf{Detecting register neurons.} Based on our hypothesis, we formulate a simple algorithm to find register neurons in \Cref{alg:find_register_neurons}.
 Our method finds neurons whose average activation at outlier positions is consistently high across images.
-To detect outlier positions (\textsc{FindOutliers}), we follow \cite{darcet2024vision} and output the positions for which the norms of the corresponding image tokens are above a predefined threshold.
-Our algorithm searches for neurons in layers before outliers start, set by the $top\_layer$ parameter.
+To detect outlier positions (\textsc{FindOutliers} within \Cref{alg:find_register_neurons}), we follow \cite{darcet2024vision} and output the positions for which the norms of the corresponding image tokens are above a predefined threshold.
+Our algorithm searches for neurons in preceding layers before outliers start, set by the $top\_layer$ parameter.
 We output $top\_k$ neurons with the highest average activations.
+We present a discussion of hyperparameters in~\Cref{appendix:hyperparameters}.
 For OpenCLIP, we set $top\_layer = 5$, the outlier threshold at 75, and $top\_k = 10$.
-Since register neurons set where outliers emerge, we can also intervene upon them to move outliers to arbitrary positions.
+Since register neurons determine where outliers emerge, we can also intervene upon them to move outliers to arbitrary positions, as demonstrated next.

 \textbf{Moving outliers with register neurons.} To demonstrate the importance of these register neurons, we can use them to ``move'' outliers to different image locations.
-We apply \textsc{FindRegisterNeurons} to detect the register neurons and modify their activation pattern during the forward pass.
-More specifically, for each register neuron, we copy the highest neuron activation across the tokens into the locations of the tokens to which we want to move the outliers.
+We first apply \textsc{FindRegisterNeurons} to detect the register neurons.
+We then modify their activation pattern during the forward pass -- for each register neuron, we copy the highest neuron activation across the tokens into the locations of the tokens to which we want to move the outliers.
 We zero out the activations of the neuron elsewhere.